-- (a) There shall be permanently exhibited, or readily available on the navigation bridge, for the guidance of the officer in charge of the ship, plans showing clearly for each deck and hold the boundaries of the watertight compartments, the openings therein with the means of closure and position of any controls thereof, and the arrangements for the correction of any list due to flooding.
-In addition, booklets containing the aforementioned information shall be made available to the officers of the ship. - (b) Watertight doors in passenger ships permitted to remain open during navigation shall be clearly indicated in the ship's stability information. - (c) General precautions to be included shall consist of a listing of equipment, conditions, and operational procedures, considered by the Director to be necessary to maintain watertight integrity under normal ship operations. - (d) Specific precautions to be included shall consist of a listing of elements (i.e. closures, security of cargo, sounding of alarms, etc.) considered by the Director to be vital to the survival of the ship, passengers and crew. - (e) In case of ships to which damage stability requirements of Part B-1 apply, damage stability information shall provide the master a simple and easily understandable way of assessing the ship's survivability in all damage cases involving a compartment or group of compartments
+(a) There shall be permanently exhibited, or readily available on the navigation bridge, for the guidance of the officer in charge of the ship, plans showing clearly for each deck and hold the boundaries of the watertight compartments, the openings therein with the means of closure and position of any controls thereof, and the arrangements for the correction of any list due to flooding.
+In addition, booklets containing the aforementioned information shall be made available to the officers of the ship.

+(b) General precautions to be included shall consist of a listing of equipment, conditions, and operational procedures, considered by the Director to be necessary to maintain watertight integrity under normal ship operations.

+(c) Specific precautions to be included shall consist of a listing of elements (i.e. closures, security of cargo, sounding of alarms, etc.) considered by the Director to be vital to the survival of the ship, passengers and crew.

+(d) In case of ships to which damage stability requirements of Part B-1 apply, damage stability information shall provide the master a simple and easily understandable way of assessing the ship's survivability in all damage cases involving a compartment or group of compartments^{}.